kevinjdonohue/AntergosLinux/README.md

 * **Atom** -- great all purpose text editor
 * **Visual Studio Code(AUR)** -- great JavaScript editor/all purpose text editor
-  - As a developer who uses Windows by day, and MacOS and Linux at home, it's nice to have a cross platform editor that more or less behaes the same across all three environments.
+  * As a developer who uses Windows by day, and MacOS and Linux at home, it's nice to have a cross platform editor that more or less behaves the same across all three environments.
 * **BleachBit** -- tool for securely removing files, freeing up disk space, etc.
 * **Chromium** -- open source browser from Google
 * **Chrome** -- closed source version of Chromium from Google
 * **Evolution** -- great email client
-  - ```esw``` -- used to connect Evolution to Office365/Exchange email servers
+  * ```esw``` -- used to connect Evolution to Office365/Exchange email servers
-  - Also made use of Online Accounts section in Gnome to setup Office365 account once ```esw``` was installed
+  * Also made use of Online Accounts section in Gnome to setup Office365 account once ```esw``` was installed
 * **ClamAV** -- good antivirus command line tool
 * **ClamTK** -- good GUI for ClamAV antivirus tool
 * **Etcher** -- great USB creation tool; great for burning a Live ISO to a USB flash drive
-* **Franz** -- intersting application for accessing several social media accounts via a single GUI
+* **Franz** -- interesting application for accessing several social media accounts via a single GUI
 * **FSearch** -- GUI file system search tool
 * **GVim** -- great GUI version of the venerable ```vim``` available in the Bash shell
 * **I-Nex** -- a GUI tool that provides detailed hardware information